stevemunk/azure-docs/articles/azure-maps/drawing-package-requirements-2023-03-01-preview.md

 - All layers should be separated to represent different feature types of the facility.
 - All entities must fall inside the bounds of the level perimeter.
-- All AutoCAD entity types are supported.
+- The following AutoCAD entity types are supported: asdf, asdf, asdf, asdf

 ### Feature class properties